-In WPF dialog boxes, I quite often see some code which looks like the following code. example.
+In WPF dialog boxes, I quite often see some code which looks like the following code example:

 private void OnLoaded(object sender, EventArgs e)

 _textSearch has focus when the dialog box is loaded.
 In actual fact, WPF provides a much easier way of setting the initial focus by using the FocusManager.
 The FocusManager provides a set of

-So, using the FocusManager, you don’t need to handle the Loaded event and manually calling the Focus method as shown in the previous code examples, you can simply set the FocusedElement on the FocusManager as shown in the following code example.
+So, using the FocusManager, you don’t need to handle the Loaded event and manually calling the Focus method as shown in the previous code examples, you can simply set the FocusedElement on the FocusManager as shown in the following code example: